StrangeBeeCorp/docs/docs/Administration/entities-management/alert-status/add-edit-delete-alert-status.md

 To add a custom alert:

-1. On the Entities Management page, in the Alert Status tab, click the **+** button.
+1. On the Entities Management page, in the Alert status tab, click the **+** button.

     <img src="../images/add-a-custom-status-button.png" alt="Create a new Custom Alert" width="1000" height="1000"/>

-    Add a Custom Status window opens.
+    Add a custom status window opens.

     <img src="../images/add-custom-status-details.png" alt="Add Custom Alert Details" width="500" height="500"/>